-The future-oriented statement of operations has been prepared using the Government of Canada's accounting policies in effect for the 2013-14 fiscal year which are based on Canadian public sector accounting standards.
+The Future-Oriented Statement of Operations has been prepared using the Government of Canada's accounting policies that came into effect for the 2014-15 fiscal year which are based on Canadian public sector accounting standards.
 The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.